thewisestworm/thewisestworm.github.io/projects/Bionics/finger.md

       <div class="feature-text">
         <p><strong>Generation 4: Final Optimized Iteration</strong></p>
         <p>
-          The fourth and final design streamlined the mechanism even further to maximize reliability and ease of fabrication.
+          In the fourth and final design, I simplified the mechanism even further to maximize reliability and ease of manufacturing.
         </p>
         <p>
-          This version refined the pin-joint tolerances and integrated tendon/cable routing directly into the structural core, optimizing the finger for seamless integration into a complete prosthetic hand assembly while maintaining low part counts and high durability.
+          This version removed the pin-joint and instead replaced the entire finger print with high-infill TPU that thinned out at the bending joints.
+I kept the fishing line through the finger to allow for bending control with a servo.
+By creating the finger as one part, there was virtually no assembly time and all fingers for a hand couple be printed on one print bed without supports.
         </p>
       </div>
       <div class="feature-image">